LiangrunDa/bft-crdt-isabelle/README.md

-# A framework for designing and verifying Byzantine fault tolerant CRDTs
+# A Framework for Designing and Verifying Byzantine Fault Tolerant CRDTs

 To check the proof, run